 How to dispute hard credit inquiries

 We recommend checking your credit reports often.
 If you spot any errors, such as a hard inquiry that occurred without your permission, consider disputing it with the credit bureau.
-You may also contact the Consumer Financial Protection Bureau (CFPB) for further assistance.
+You may also contact the Consumer Financial Protection Bureau, or CFPB, for further assistance.

-How to minimize the impact of hard credit inquiries
+How to minimize the effect of hard credit inquiries

 When you’re buying a home or car, don’t let a fear of racking up multiple hard inquiries stop you from shopping for the lowest interest rates.

-FICO gives you a 30-day grace period before certain loan inquiries are reflected in your FICO® credit scores.
-And FICO may record multiple inquires for the same type of loan as a single inquiry as long as they’re made within a certain window.
-For FICO scores calculated from older versions of the scoring formula, this window is 14 days; for FICO scores calculated from the newest versions of the scoring formula, it’s 45 days.
+FICO gives you a 30-day grace period before certain loan inquiries, like those for mortgage or auto, are reflected in your FICO® credit scores.
+And FICO may record multiple inquires for the same type of loans (again, like mortgage and auto) as a single inquiry as long as they’re made within a certain window.
+This window is typically about 14 days.

 Your credit scores play a big role in your financial well-being.
 Before applying for credit, take time to build your credit scores.
 With stronger credit, you may improve your chances of being approved for the financial products you want at the best possible terms and rates.